Umitay/Players/README.md

 Thank you for the code review and your time.
 I am ready to answer any additional questions or provide further information if needed.
-Thanks again, and I hope for the opportunity to work with you in the future.